cwhite911/angular-arcgis-server/README.md

 #### Example 3

-Find on a map service
+Use Find action on a mapServer

 ##### Note